Mohammad Ilyas (cricketer)

-Mohammad Ilyas Mahmood (born 19 March 1946) is a Pakistani former cricketer who played in ten Test matches between 1964 and 1969.
+Mohammad Ilyas Mahmood (19 March 1946 – 12 January 2026) was a Pakistani cricketer who played in ten Test matches between 1964 and 1969.

 Cricket career

 Ilyas was an opening batsman and occasional leg-spin bowler.
 He played first-class cricket in Pakistan from 1961 to 1972.
 He scored 126 in the Third Test against New Zealand in Karachi in April 1965, when Pakistan needed 202 to win in five and half hours, and reached the target with a session to spare for the loss of only two wickets.
 His highest first-class score came in December 1964 against South Australia, when he scored 154.

 He toured Australia a second time with the Pakistan team in 1972–73, but was injured early in the tour and omitted from the team before it left for the New Zealand leg of the tour.
 At the time he decided to stay in Australia to live, but he later returned to Pakistan.
 He served for a time as a national selector, but was dismissed in 2011 for allegedly violating the Pakistan Cricket Board's code of conduct.